owlbarn/tutorial/book/diffequation/README.md

 Most of the usual numerical solvers we have mentioned, such as the Euler and classical RK solvers, are not symplectic solvers.

 In `Owl_ode` we have implemented several symplectic solvers that are based on different integration algorithms: `Sym_Euler`, `Leapfrog`, `PseudoLeapFrog`, `Ruth3`, and `Ruth4`.
 Like the native solvers, they have different orders of error.
 These algorithms are implemented based on the same basic symplectic integration algorithm, with different parameters.
 If you are interested in more detail, please check the code and the paper [@candy1991symplectic] which our implementation is based on.

-TODO: solving the same problem using symplectic solver.

-We will show an example of using a symplectic solver to solve the damped harmony oscillation problem.
+Later we will show an example of using the symplectic solver to solve a damped harmony oscillation problem.

 ### Features and Limits

 One feature of `owl-ode` is the automatic inference of state dimensionality from initial state.
-For example, the native solvers has matrix as state.
+For example, the native solvers takes matrix as state.
-Suppose the initial state of the system of a row vector of dimension $1\times~N$.
+Suppose the initial state of the system is a row vector of dimension $1\times~N$.
 After $T$ time steps, the states are stacked vertically, and thus have dimensions $T\times~N$.
 If the initial state is a column vector of shape $N\times~1$, then the stacked state after $T$ time steps will be inferred as $N\times~T$.

 The temporal integration of matrices, i.e. cases where the initial state is matrix instead of vector, is also supported.
-If the initial state is of shape $N\times~M$, then the accumulated state stacks the flattened state vertically by time steps, which is of shape $N\times(NM)$
+If the initial state is of shape $N\times~M$, then the accumulated state stacks the flattened state vertically by time steps, which is of shape $T\times(NM)$.
 The `owl-ode` provides a helper function `Native.S.to_state_array` to unpack the output state into an array of matrices.

-Another feature of `owl-ode` is that the users can easily define new solver module by creating a module of type Solver.
-For example, to create a custom Cvode solver that has a relative tolerance of 1E-7 as opposed to the default 1E-4, we can define and use `custom_cvode` as follows:
+Another feature of `owl-ode` is that the users can easily define new solver module by creating a module of type `Solver`.
+For example, to create a custom Cvode solver that has a relative tolerance of 1E-7 as opposed to the default 1E-4, we can define and use the `custom_cvode` as follows:

 ```
 let custom_cvode = Owl_ode_sundials.cvode ~stiff:false ~relative_tol:1E-7 ~abs_tol:1E-4
 let ts, xs = Owl_ode.Ode.odeint custom_cvode f x0 tspec () (* usage *)
 ```

-Here, we use the `cvode` function construct a solver module `Custom_Owl_Cvode`.
+Here, we use the `cvode` function to construct a solver module `Custom_Owl_Cvode`.
-Similar helper functions like cvode have been also defined for native and symplectic solvers.
+Similar helper functions like `cvode` have been also defined for native and symplectic solvers.

 We aim to make the `owl-ode` to run across different backends such as JavaScript.
-One way to do this is to use tools like `js_of_ocaml` to convert OCaml bytecode into javascript.
+One way to do this is to use tools like `js_of_ocaml` to convert OCaml bytecode into JavaScript.
-However, this approach only support pure OCaml implementation.
+However, this approach only supports pure OCaml implementation.
 The sundial and ODEPACK solvers are therefore excluded.
 Part of the library, the `owl-ode-base` contains implementations of solvers that are purely written in OCaml.
 These parts are therefore suitable to be used for in JavaScript and executed on web browsers.
 Another backend option is the Unikernl virtual machine such as MirageOS.
 We will talk about these backends in the "Compiler Backends" chapter in the Part II of this book.

-One limit of this library is thtat it is still in a development phase and thus a lot of features is still not in place yet.
+One limit of this library is that it is still in a development phase and thus a lot of features is not in place yet.
-For example, due to lack of vector-valued root finding functions, we are currently limited to solving initial value problems of explicit ODEs.
+For example, due to the lack of vector-valued root finding functions, we are currently limited to solving initial value problems of explicit ODEs.

 ## Examples of using Owl-ODE

-As with many good things in the world, Mastering solving ODE requires practice.
+As with many good things in the world, mastering solving ODE requires practice.
-After getting to know `owl-ode` in the previous section, in this section we will demonstrate more examples of using this tool.
+After getting to know `owl-ode`, in this section we will demonstrate more examples of using this tool.

 ### Explicit ODE